sslab-gatech/Rudra-Artifacts/README.md

 [[rust-lang/rust#81425](https://github.com/rust-lang/rust/issues/81425)]

-## Validating Rudra's precision on crates.io Packages (XX human-minutes + XX compute-hours)
+## Validating Rudra's precision on crates.io Packages (20 human-minutes + 7 compute-hours)

+(Computing time is highly dependent on your computing power)

 Below, *Claims* section shows the claims from different parts of the paper, and *Validating the Claims* section describes how to validate and reproduce the claims in the paper.